Maggie-XShen/smc-in-a-box/README.md

 8. Upon receiving the set $V$, the servers aggregate the columns received from each client in $V$.
 9. Then the aggregated columns are sent to the output party who can then reconstruct the aggregate.

+## Implementation Details

+### Executing Program
++ To test client end, go to the folder SMC/cmd/client and run command

+	go run main.go -cid="c1"
++ To test server end, go to the folder SMC/cmd/server and run command

+  go run main.go -port=":8080" -sid="s1"

+### Current Status
++ Client end could splite single secret and send to servers.
+Secret, servers' urls and parameters for packed secret sharing can be read from config file.
++ Server end could receive share from different client.

+### To Do
++ Test aggregating shares and reconstruct sum of secrets.
++ Let server listen to client, aggregate shares and send to output party concurrently.
++ Change go.mod to import packed secret sharing from github